WHAT IS MOKUME GANE?

-The wood grain pattern is achieved by laminating sheets of differently-colored metals together, reducing their thickness, and then patterning them.
-In feudal Japan, this was accomplished using a forge.
-Today, thanks to the efforts of James Binnion and Steve Midgett, and to advances in technology, there are simpler ways of producing Mokume-gane.
+The Mokume pattern is achieved by laminating sheets of differently-colored, non ferrous, metals together, reducing their thickness and then patterning them.
+In feudal Japan, this was accomplished entirely by forging.
+Today, thanks to the efforts of James Binnion and Steve Midgett, and to advances in technology, there are simpler ways of producing mokume.

-I use Binnion's kiln-fired process to fuse differently-colored sheets of metal into a billet.
-Once fused, the depth of the billet is reduced by rolling.
+I use an electric kiln to fuse sheets of differently colored metals into a billet that is approximately 1/3 inch thick.
+Once fused, the thickness of the billet is reduced by forging and/or rolling.
 This process also compresses the layers.
-I pattern the sheet by raising bumps with punches and then filing them away or by drilling into the sheet and then rolling.
+I pattern the sheet by raising bumps on the sheet with punches and then filing them away.
 This produces a topographic map-like pattern in the metal.

-It usually takes me eight hours to fuse the billet in the kiln, and another 8 hours to roll and pattern the sheet.
-After that, the sheet may be formed, sawed, sanded,or soldered into jewelry.
+It usually takes eight hours to fuse the billet in the kiln and another 4-8 to roll and pattern the sheet.
+After that, the sheet may be formed, sawed, sanded and soldered into jewelry.

 The Korean technique of Keum-boo translates to “gold added.”
 It is a way to apply 24k gold to fine silver and was used in various Asian cultures to adhere gold to iron, steel and copper.
 The Korean method is also spelled kum-bu.